thakurdurgesh/growbook-frontend/docs/home-page.md

   * Notification with View Button
   * If there's no view button, there will only be one place that people can can go with a notification is clicked
   * If there's a view button, they will go to one page if they click the view button, and another if they click on the rest of the notification
+* The API will send the text to post and where to go when someone clicks (one link if there's no view button, two if there's a view button)
 * When a post has never been viewed (read_at: null), put a purple background (otherwise white)

 ### Empty State (no Notifications returned)